hotwired/hotwire-native-site/_source/overview/04_bridge_components.md

     Web content displayed natively as your app needs it.
 </figure>

 Being web-first means that _you_ get to decide which parts of your web-app become native.
-You can choose to quickly ship a purely web screen and then iterate natively.
-Maybe some features require a more responsive interface so you use Bridge Components.
-Yet, in rare cases, you should go fully native.
+You can choose to quickly ship a purely web screen and then progressively enhance specific features natively.
+Sometimes a feature requires a more responsive interaction and Bridge Components are the perfect solution.
+And other times a screen requires a fully native implementation for a high fidelity experience.

 If that's the case, integrating fully native code is easy too.